Euphredes/Euphredes/README.txt

            Friends

-wind down the river of the street, the ghost of harmony sows streets. walk a large star to reap rewards.
+wind down the river of the street, the ghost of harmony sows blocks. walk a large star to reap rewards.

            Southward